 - Photography is permitted for personal use only, with hand-held equipment.
 Please exercise due care when taking close-up photographs of any exhibit or display.
-The use of tripods, monopods, etc… is not permitted unless pre-approval has been granted.
-Please present yourself at the Information desk for more information and to submit requests.
-In some special exhibitions photography may not be permitted.
-Signs will be posted where photography restrictions apply.
+The use of tripods, monopods, etc. is not permitted unless pre-approval has been requested and given.
+To make such a request, please visit the Information Desk.
+In some special exhibitions, photography may not be permitted.
+Signs will be posted wherever such restrictions apply.

 - Any actions that support or commemorate current or historical hate groups (including propaganda or display of sensitive symbols) are not permitted inside the Museum or on its grounds.
 Individuals exhibiting any such actions or activities that are inconsistent with Museum values, are harmful to visitors, or are not in the spirit of the Museum will be asked to leave Museum premises.